Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-This train station is now the starting point of the famous Pingxi Line, a small gauge train line that provides access to some of the most famous day trips and hikes around Taipei, including Houtong Cat Village, Sandiaoling Waterfall Trail, Shifen Waterfall, and Pingxi, where the famous Mass Lantern Release is held during the Lantern Festival.
+This train station is now the starting point of the famous Pingxi Line, a train line that provides access to some of the most famous day trips and hikes around Taipei, including Houtong Cat Village, Sandiaoling Waterfall Trail, Shifen Waterfall, and Pingxi, where the famous Mass Lantern Release is held during the Lantern Festival.

 You can also board the train at Haikeguan Station, the second stop, which is actually closer to the main sights of Badouzi.

 The Shen’Ao Elephant Trunk Rock (澳岬角 or 象鼻岩景觀區) is actually not in Keelung but in neighboring New Taipei City.
 Still, I mention it here because the Keelung Tourist Shuttle 99 goes there, after the above-mentioned stops along the coast, so you may consider adding it to your Keelung itinerary.

 As the name suggests, this is a natural rock formation that looks very much like an elephant’s head and trunk.
 It attracts quite a few visitors and is located a short walk from the small Shen’ao Fishing Port.

 The final entry I’d like to include for things to do in Keelung is yet another fort: Shiqiuling Fort (獅球嶺砲臺).
 This fort/gun placement is the highest of any in Keelung.